 This program provides low-income individuals with the freedom to choose their own home attendant, which includes the option of hiring relatives or friends as their personal care assistant.

-The program is available in 48 states (although it may be called by a different name) and eligibility requirements and rules vary.
+The program is available in 48 states (although it may be called by a different name), and eligibility requirements and rules vary.
 Refer to the National Resource Center for Participant-Directed Services to learn about your state’s specific requirements.

-Under either of the PCA service options offered by the Minnesota Department of Human Services, the PCA Choice option or the Traditional PCA option, individuals may select a caregiver, such as family and friends, to work for them through a PCA agency like Best Home Care.
-In order to receive compensation, home caregivers must first qualify to work as a personal care assistant in the state of Minnesota.
+Under either of the PCA service options offered by the Minnesota Department of Human Services, the PCA Choice option or the Traditional PCA option, individuals may select a caregiver, such as a family member and friend, to work for them through a PCA agency like Best Home Care.
+In order to receive compensation, home caregivers must first qualify to work as a Personal Care Assistant (PCA) in the state of Minnesota.